Contents hide

 Calls to action

 Try the weeknight spinach-and-ricotta version first.
-Tag your shot on social and we will feature the best photo.
+Tag your shot on social, and we will feature the best photo.
 Want this as a ready-to-download recipe card or a printable PDF?
-I can export it for your CMS with schema and lightweight inline CSS.
+I can export it for your CMS, including the schema and lightweight inline CSS.

 alt='' Cannelloni stuffed pasta in a pan